-2 Collenchyma: This is one type of mechanical tissue present in the peripheral parts of aerial organs namely young stems, petioles and ribs of lamina (Fig. 3.39; 3.44) but usually absent in underground organs and older parts.
-This tissue develops either continuously consisting of few to several layers of cell or in the form of discrete strands.
+2 Collenchyma: This is one type of mechanical tissue present in the peripheral parts of aerial organs namely young stems, petioles and ribs of lamina (Fig 3.39, 3.44) but usually absent in underground organs and older parts This tissue develops either continuously consisting of few to several layers of cell or in the form of discrete strands.
 The individual cells of the tissue are more or less elongated characterized by unevenly thickened primary walls (Fig. 2.27).
 The cells are living containing protoplasts and thus showing a capacity for further growth and division.
 The more common form of collenchyma is known as angular collenchyma (Fig. 2.19).
 This is charecterized by the wall thickenings occurring in vertical strips at the junction of cells (Fig. 2.27).
-As a result of this kind of thickening the interof cells (Fig. 2.27).
 As a result of this kind of thickening the intercellular spaces become either small or totally lacking (Fig. 2.19.)
 The cell walls show finely lamellated thickenings which are due to the successive alternate deposition of cellulose rich and pectic poor layers.
 The high percentage of pectic substances (a group of complex carbohydrates) in their walls accounts for their correspondingly high hydrated condition.
-Collenchyma tissue imparts strength and elasticity to the organs concerned.
+Collenchyma tissue imparts strength and elasticity to the organs concerned

-3. Sclerenchyma: This is another type of mechanical tissue.
-Under this general term sclerenchyma two categories are recognized based upon their respective size, factor, distribution and mode of origin.
+Sclerenchyma: This is another type of mechanical tissue.
+3. Under this general term sclerenchyma two categories are recogmized based upon their respective size factor, distribution and mode of origin.
 In one category of sclerenchyma the individual cells are either isodiametric (with diameters equally long and thus regular in form; (Fig. 8.7) or polymorphic but in either case they are usually broader than long except a few unusual fibre like elongated types.
 They develop as a result of further modifications of the existing parenchyma cells or from special initials of their own.
 The cell walls possess simple or ramiform (branched) pits (Fig. 8.7).
 They are present in any diffuse manner in any part of the ground tissues, cortex, at vein endings of the leaf, seed coat (testa), pericarp (fruit wall) and barks.
 This category of sclerenchyma is known as the sclereids.
 The second category of sclerenchyma known as the fibers (also spelt as fibers) are usually and considerably longer than broad (narrow) with tapering ends (Fig. 2.25).
-The lateral walls possess bordered pits (minute openings arched over by the secondary wall thus forming borders which may be well developed or much reduced (Fig. 2 26) or even absent.
-The fibres develop from definite meristems (ussues con cerned with the formation of new cells by division) The fibres occupy a definite position within an organ such as hypodermis, secondary xylem and phloem and sheaths of vascular bundles However both sclereids and fibres are characterized by exceedingly thick, usually lamellated cell walls which are differentiated inte primary and secondary wall layers.
+The lateral walls possess bordered pits (minute "openings arched over by the secondary wall thus forming borders; which may be well developed or much reduced (Fig. 2.26) or even absent.
+The fibres develop from definite meristems (tissues comscerned with the formation of new cells by division) The fibres soccupy a definite position within an organ such as hypodermissecondary xylem and phloem and sheaths of vascular bundles However both sclereids and fibres are characterized by exceedingly thick, usually lamellated cell walls which are differentiated into primary and secondary wall layers.
 The sclereids give hard, incompressible texture to the organs concerned while the fibres give support and hardness.